JHU-PL-Lab/www-fpse/assignments/assignment3.md

 ### The file structure

 * [Use the this zip file](assignment3.zip) for your assignment.
 * Like assignment 1-2, we are giving you a skeleton to fill in.
-Your Part I answers will go in the file  `assignment3/src/abstraction.ml` and Part II will mostly be in `assignment3/test/`.
+Your Part I and II answers will go in the files  `assignment3/src/abstraction.ml` and `assignment3/test/`.
+* (**REVISED**) Part I consists of questions 1-3 and your own tests for those questions in `assignment3/test/tests.ml` as well as a `dune` file to run them.
+* (**REVISED**)  Part II consists of question 4, your own tests for that question, as well as making sure your overall coverage with `bisect` is good.

-### Part II
+### Coverage and Invariants for Part II
-* Your primary task in Part II is to write your own test suite which has good coverage of the code you wrote for part I.
 * You will need to incorporate the Bisect tool into your dune build file as was described in lecture, and use its output to improve the coverage of your test suite.
 Test coverage will be a component of your grade.
 * Lastly you will need to write a special suite of tests which you will name "Invariant Checking" which asserts five *different* invariant properties holding on function defined in `abstraction.ml`.
 We gave several examples of such propertes in lecture, for example `List.rev @@ List.rev l` is `l` for any list `l`.
 Such properties are useful to verify with random testing, but here you need to just test each property on a few specific cases.